cosmopetrich/thirdparty-release-action/README.md

 - Add some other static files.
   - update-files helper script
   - gitattributes and gitignore
-- Commit, push, update the release to point at the new commit.
+- Create a new branch, commit, push, update the release to point at the new commit.

-The resulting commit will be left as a draft so that it can be manually editted prior to release.
+- Open a PR to merge the branch.

 ## Release naming